Syed Sabir Pasha: Playing career

 Born in Tamil Nadu, Pasha started his career with Indian Bank in 1991.
 With Indian Bank, he won several titles including 2001–02 I-League Second Division, Chennai Super League, Tamil Nadu State League.
 He also won Lal Bahadur Shastri Cup in 1998 and finished runners-up in 1996 Scissors Cup.

+Pasha played for Bangladeshi club Abahani Limited Dhaka in the Dhaka Premier League from 1999 to 2000.

 Pasha later represented Tamil Nadu in competitions such as the Santosh Trophy where he was top scorer in the entire competition during the 1996 and 1999 seasons.
 Pasha never played football at a semi-professional level in the hotbeds of Indian football of Kolkata and Goa at the time.
 East Bengal, at one time, did attempt to sign Pasha but Pasha rejected in order to stay with Indian Bank.

 On 23 January 2007, it was announced that Pasha had retired from playing football.

 International career

 Pasha first began representing India at the international level in 1993.
 His most notable moment when playing for the national team was in 1995 when he scored the winning goal against Bangladesh in the 1995 South Asian Games final to win India the gold medal.

 It was always wondered if whether Pasha representing a team in Tamil Nadu was going against him or not in terms of his standing with the national team.
 Despite his good performances with the national team whenever he played, Pasha only played a full-game with the national team on a couple of occasions.